Port Arthur Project

-The U.S. Army Corps of Engineer's (USACE) objective of the Port Arthur and Vicinity Coastal Storm Risk Management (CSRM) project is to reduce risk from coastal storm surge and flood damage for residents and businesses within coastal hazard zones in Jefferson County.
+The U.S. Army Corps of Engineer's (USACE) objective of the Port Arthur project is to reduce risk from coastal storm surge and flood damage for residents and businesses within coastal hazard zones in Jefferson County.

 This project, at its completion, will help Jefferson County be more resilient to future storm and flood events over the next 50 years.
 Floodwalls and gate structures are being designed and constructed to endure sea level rise over the next 100 years.
 While the improved levee system will help further reduce risk of coastal storm surge flooding to its design elevation, no levee or floodwall fully eliminates flood risk.

-The main features authorized for the Port Arthur and Vicinity CSRM Project include:
+Specific features authorized for design and construction as part of the Port Arthur Project include:

 The Port Arthur Hurricane Flood Protection Project (HFPP) is a federally authorized, USACE constructed, and non-federally (locally) operated and maintained project.
 The current system provides risk reduction to approximately 65 square miles from hurricane surge tides up to 14 feet.
 The Port Arthur system provides flood risk reduction to an area with large residential communities and major industrial areas with significant infrastructure investment.
 The area includes the cities of Port Arthur, Groves, and Port Acres, and adjacent major industrial developments.
 Port Arthur is a nationally important petroleum processing center and deep water port (Ranked #17 among U.S. ports in 2018 tonnage).
 It's home to the Motiva refinery, the largest in the country, with a production capacity of 603,000 barrels per day.
 Other large refineries include Valero, Chevron, and Total.
 Together the large refineries comprise 15-20% of the land area within the levee boundary.